Bill Gaither Trio

-The Bill Gaither Trio, originally simply The Gaither Trio, was an American gospel music group, last consisting of Bill, his wife Gloria Gaither, and Michael English.
+The Bill Gaither Trio, originally simply The Gaither Trio, was an American gospel music group, last consisting of Bill, his wife Gloria Gaither, and Danny Gaither.

 History

-By 1957, The Gaither Trio—consisting of siblings Bill, Danny, and Mary Ann—was singing at churches and religious events.
+In 1955, The Gaither Trio—consisting of siblings Bill, Danny, and Mary Ann—started singing at churches and religious events.

 In 1962, Danny graduated from college and went to Ohio to teach.
 His move brought about a change in the trio, as Gloria began "singing with the trio in the place of Dan."
 At that time, Bill and Gloria were high school teachers; Mary Ann was a college freshman.
 By 1966, Danny had rejoined the trio, with Gloria having had a baby.
+The group cycled through several other singers over the course of their three-and-a-half-decade career.

 Recognition

-Among the honors of the group, include two Grammys and 17 Dove Awards.
+Among the honors the group has received are two Grammys and seventeen Dove Awards.
 The group was inducted into the Gospel Music Association Hall of Fame in 1999.
-They were also nicknamed the masters of gospel "feel-good music".
+They were referred to by a newspaper as "the masters of gospel 'feel-good music.'"